mustackable-dev/MagiQuery/docs/readme.md

 ## Override CultureInfo and Exact Parse Format

-MagiQuery also offers the option to provide an override `CultureInfo` standard code and an exact parse format to ensure the string `value` you provide for a filter is parsed correctly by the .Net application.
+MagiQuery also offers the option to provide an override `CultureInfo` code and an exact parse format to ensure the string `value` you provide for a filter is parsed correctly by the .Net application.

 Here is how you can do this at filter or sort level: